 SharePoint acts as both our company intranet and cloud-based document management system.
 We can share and manage content online, empower greater teamwork, quickly find information, and seamlessly collaborate across the organisation.

-During day to day project delivery we deploy a range of software tools including Jira and Confluence for project management, Float, Microsoft Project and Lucid Chart for scheduling, and Teams for communications where face to face isn’t an option.
+During day to day project delivery we deploy a range of software including Azure DevOps and SharePoint Portals for project management, Float, Microsoft Project and Lucid Chart for scheduling, and Teams for communications where face to face isn’t an option.

 Whilst the use of these digital channels is common practice internally at Wattle, delivering major client digital transformation programmes without significant face to face time is a challenge we've had to overcome.